 Many of the recipes here are vegan or vegan-adaptable and all of them are simple, easy meals that are perfect for weeknight cooking.

 If you are new to vegetarian cooking, this is the perfect time to give it a try.
 Produce will be at its peak and that is the best time to try something new.
 Stock up and try a few new vegetarian recipes for dinner.

 There isn’t just one type of vegetarian.
 Some vegetarians eat dairy, some eat eggs and many eat both.
 No matter what you include in your vegetarian diet, these recipes are easily adapted to suit your preferences.

-A vegetarian diet is mostly plant-based, with the addition of plenty of grains, pulses, legumes and other whole foods.
+A vegetarian diet is mostly plant-based, with the addition of plenty of grains, pulses, legumes and other whole foods, like this vegetarian chili.

 Mediterranean orzo salad – this flavorful orzo salad is my summer “go – to”.
 Like my Mediterranean couscous salad, it is loaded with fresh veggies and herbs.
 It makes an excellent lunch for the work week and it is great for packing up and taking on a picnic.

 Mango lime quinoa – Another summertime favorite, this salad is light and refreshing.
 It is also vegan, and full of protein.
 If you love this versatile seed like we do, try this Mediterranean quinoa salad.

 Heirloom tomato tart recipe with goat cheese – This showstopper is actually much easier than it looks.
 A buttery crust is filled with creamy goat cheese and caramelized onions before topping with sliced heirloom tomatoes.
 Then it is topped with parmesan and baked in a 9 inch tart pan.
 If you find yourself with an excess of beautiful, ripe tomatoes, make this easy heirloom tomato bruschetta.